geneowak/Pest-PHP-Sublime-Text-Snippets/README.md

 Using snippets allows you to write code faster, boosting your productivity, and preventing mistakes.

-⭐ Please consider starring the [GitHub repository](https://github.com/geneowak/Pest-PHP-Sublime-Text-Snippets) if you find this extension useful.
+⭐ Please consider starring the [GitHub repository](https://github.com/geneowak/Pest-PHP-Sublime-Text-Snippets) if you find this package useful.

 ## 🚀 Quick start